Professor of Social Work

 - Serve as co-chair of the Northern Indiana Be SMART committee.
-(Be SMART is a national public education campaign aimed at reducing suicides and unintentional shootings that occur when children get a hold of an unsecured firearm.)
+(Be SMART is a national public education campaign aimed at reducing suicides and accidental shootings that occur when children have access to unsecured firearms.)

 - Completed the Association of College and University Educators (ACUE) Effective Teaching Practices course, March 2019.